rcastrocoder/tournament-bracket-manager/README.md

 Navigate to the project directory.

+Open your terminal and move into the root directory of the project (the folder that contains the src folder)

-Compile and run the program:
+Compile and run the program using these commands:

-javac src/main/java/main/java/*.java -d bin java -cp bin main.java.Main
+javac src/main/java/*.java -d bin java -cp bin main.java.Main

 Using the Application: